gregwebs/blog/gatsby-blog/src/pages/hello-gatsby/index.md

 * easy to get started with
 * can be integrated with a headless CMS

 GatsbyJS met these requirements.
+It deploys a SPA (Single Page Application), which may be overkill, but it has the advantage of being a system that should be easier to draw CMS content from.
-Additionally, its enticing to have a system that can generate static html pages but also has the ability to render from Javascript if the frontend needs to be customized.
+Rendering from Javascript means frontend customization is easier.
 Additionally, I am familiar with React, so this will hopefully be a productive environment.

 For now, I am just going to use markdown posts from the filesystem, but I will be looking at the